Maumagnaguagno/HyperTensioN/README.md

 ## Algorithm

 The algorithm for HTN planning is quite simple and flexible, the hard part is in the structure that decomposes and the unification engine.
 Our task list (input of planning) is decomposed until nothing remains, the base of recursion, returning an empty plan.
 The tail of recursion are the operator and method cases.
 The operator tests if the current task (the first in the list, since it decomposes in order here) can be applied to the current state (which is a visible structure to the other Ruby methods, but does not appear here).
 If successfully applied, the planning continues decomposing and insert the current task in the beginning of the plan, as it builds the plan during recursion from last to first.
 If it is a method, the path is different, we need to decompose into one of several cases with a valid unification for the free-variables.
 Each case unified is a list of tasks, subtasks, that may require decomposition too, occupying the same place the method that generated them once was.
 I exposed the unification only to methods, but it is possible to expose to operators too (which kinda kills the idea of what a primitive is to me).
-This way the methods take care of the heavy part (should the _agent_ **move** from _here_ to _there_ by **foot**[walking] or call a **cab**[call,enter,ride,pay,exit]) while the primite operators just execute the effects when applicable.
+This way the methods take care of the heavy part (should the _agent_ **move** from _here_ to _there_ by **foot**[walking] or call a **cab**[call,enter,ride,pay,exit]) while the primitive operators just execute the effects when applicable.
 If no decomposition happens, failure is returned.

 ```Ruby
 Algorithm planning(list tasks)